informatics-isi-edu/ermrest/user-doc/acls.md

 1. The predefined *name* of each ACL identifies the type of access governed.
 2. The *resource* to which the ACL is attached identifies the scope of the access governed.
-3. The *content* of each ACL is a list of disjunctive matching choices which may include the wildcard `*`.
+3. The *content* of each ACL is a list of disjunctive matching choices which may include the wildcard `*` matching any client.

 #### Catalog ACLs

 A catalog-level ACL describes what access to permit on the whole catalog.
-Catalogs do not inherit ACLs from elsewhere, so an unconfigured ACL is not defined.
+Catalogs do not inherit ACLs from elsewhere, so an unconfigured catalog ACL is not possible.

-During catalog creation the *owner* is set to the requesting client and other ACLs are set to empty `[]` if not otherwise specified in the request.
+During catalog creation the *owner* defaults to the requesting client.
+Other ACLs are set to empty `[]` if not otherwise specified in the request.

+For catalogs and all other ERMrest resources described below, it is impossible for a client to create or manage a resource while disclaiming ownership in the request.
+They may set the ownership more broadly, e.g. to a group for which they are a member, rather than listing their client ID as the sole owner.
+But, they can never configure a owner ACL which would prevent them from being an owner at the end of the request.
+The only way to transfer resource ownership is to add an additional owner, and then have that other owner strip the original owner identity from the owner ACL.
+Alternatively, ownership can be assigned to a particular owners group and then the group membership can fluctuate due to external management without changing the ERMrest ACL content.

 #### Schema ACLs